ETC5523-2025/assignment-4-packages-and-shiny-apps-mozuqi25/README.md

 ## Installation

-You can install the development version of `asg4nbashots` package from GitHub using `remotes`:
+You can install the `asg4nbashots` package from GitHub using `remotes`:

 ``` r
 # install.packages("remotes")